nicdesousa/MAT-Coding-Challenge/SOLUTION_SRE_README.md

 - Kafka as both the streaming platform and persistent data store (/archive):
     - **Motivation**
-    - This may seem counter-intuitive at first.
+    - Using Kafka for persistent storage may seem counter-intuitive at first.
 Kindly note, however, that Kafka is a `streaming platform` and not a "traditional" `messaging system` where messages are deleted from queues once they've been successfully consumed.
     - There are three primary differences between Kafka and traditional messaging systems:
         - Kafka stores a persistent log which can be re-read and kept indefinitely.
         - Kafka is built as a modern distributed system: it runs as a cluster, can expand or contract elastically, and replicates data internally for fault-tolerance and high-availability.